snazzyfox/discord-bot/README.md

 ### Game Code Distributor

 Randomly pick users to join games.
+All commands are under `/game` and restricted to mods only.

 The typical way it's used: